-Planning a Course of Study It is recommended for full-time students to take nine credits per semester during the fall and spring semester.
+Planning a Course of Study It is recommended for full-time students to take three courses, nine credits, per semester during the fall and spring semester.
 Part-time students usually take one course, three credits, a semester.
 It is often useful when planning your program of study to determine how long you want it to take to complete your degree.
 Then, work back from that end date and start to map out how many and which courses you want to take each semester, keeping in mind that you want to take a balanced course load.
 Planning a course of study is especially important for international students on visas that have set time limits.

 MSCS & MSIS Degree Requirements

 MSCS Degree Requirements Form Effective Fall 2009

-MSCS Degree Requirements Form Prior to Fall 2009

 MSIS Degree Requirements Form

-Fall 2009 MSIS Roadmap
+MSIS Roadmap